 One of the easiest ways to completely transform a room is through the use of area rugs.
 They have the ability to instantly add color and texture, setting the tone of any space from the ground up.
-Think of adding a rug like adding apiece of artwork.
 With the right placement they can add personality, bring attention or soften a room.
-They have the ability to add layers to a space and elevate the entire room.
 Not to mention, they just make spaces more comfortable!
 Here are our tips on picking out the perfect rug for any space every time.

 Think about scale.

 Choosing the right size is the most important part of purchasing a rug.
 One of the most common mistakes we see people making is buying rugs that are too small.
 We can definitely understand why...it's hard to really know and the smaller rugs are cheaper!
 Unless you are living in a tiny house or loft apartment in a busy city, your living room is probably going to need at least an 8x10, but much more likely of a 9x12.
 The one exception to this rule is cowhides.
 They are a sculptural piece so their organic shape adds so much to a space and they are not meant to go under all furniture legs.
 If you are thinking you may have bought a rug too small though, it's not necessarily too late to fix it!
 One tip we have for fixing a rug that may be too small without completely tossing it, is to buy a natural fiber rug and layer it underneath.
 They are often inexpensive and have the ability to expand a space.
 Layering can be a great solution to scaling and adding additional texture.
 As you can see this is something we took full advantage of in Lucky 33's den.